Sowah: Leicester City loanee’s brace powers Keet’s OH Leuven past Gent | Goal.com

 The midfielder scored in each half as Marc Brys’ men condemned the Buffalos to their fifth defeat in the Jupiler League so far.

-Four minutes before the half-time break, Sowah blasted the ball past goalkeeper Davy Roef after exchanging the ball with Mercier from a corner-kick.
+Four minutes before the half-time break, Sowah blasted the ball past goalkeeper Davy Roef after exchanging passes with Mercier from a corner-kick.

 In the 42nd minute, Maertens doubled the visitors’ lead thanks to a fine assist from Thomas Henry.